acfromspace/academia/README.md

-# CS560Algorithms
+# CS560_Algorithms

-Spring 2017.
+SDSU Spring 2017.
 Professor William Root.
 Contains all coursework and the variance.